Tinkerforge/doc/en/source/Hardware/Bricklets/Color.rst

 Features
 --------

-* Measures color (RGB), color temperature and luminous intensity (16Bit resolution each)
+* Measures color (RGB), color temperature and illuminance (16Bit resolution each)
-* Equipped with switchable LED for defined illumination
+* Equipped with switchable LED for defined illumination and color temperature

 Description